 - The best way to clean leather?
-Use a gentle leather conditioner like Collonil Clean And Care.
-This leather conditioning product will remove any stains from your bags without damaging porous skins like calfskin, lamb or Nappa leathers.
+Use a gentle leather conditioner like this one by Leather Honey.
+This great leather conditioning product with a ton of reviews on Amazon will remove any stains from your bags without damaging porous skins like calfskin, lamb or Nappa leathers.

 - How to pamper your fabric purses.
 To clean a fabric bag, dampen the tips of a terrycloth or microfiber towel in isopropyl alcohol.
 Gently, blot the bottom of the purse and the handles with the alcohol.
 To test for colorfastness, and to avoid damaging your handbag beyond repair, test a small hidden spot of the bag with the cloth and alcohol cleaning method.
 Let the bag dry for 30 minutes before you sanitize the entire purse.

 Step 1 – Clean your purse with disinfectant regularly.